 When we meet

-The group meets Monday to Friday and occasional Saturdays from 10am-2pm:
+The group meets Monday to Friday from 10am to 2pm:

 - Mondays - Eastbrookend Country Park and The Chase Nature Reserve.